Lakewood Symphony Orchestra

 Dates to remember:

-Applications will be accepted beginning February 1, 2023 and ending February 28, 2023 at 10pm.
+Applications will be accepted beginning January 3, 2024 and ending January 28, 2024 at midnight.
 Applications will be accepted online only and can be accessed through the Lakewood Symphony website at http://lakewoodsymphony.org/Competition

-Finalists will be announced by March 8, 2023.
-The final round will be held Colorado Christian University, 8787 W. Alameda Avenue in Lakewood on April 8, 2023.
+Finalists will be announced by February 3, 2024.
+The final round will be held at Colorado Christian University, 8787 W. Alameda Avenue in Lakewood on February 24, 2024.

 Requirements: